cohenoa/An-Open-Source-Computational-Tool-for-Measuring-Bacterial-Biofilm-Morphology-and-Growth-Kinetics/README.md

-# Code & Data used for the paper ”Bacillus subtilis Biofilms in the Presence of Chlorhexidine – a Computational Approach to Morphology and Growth Kinetics Analysis”
+# Code to accompany the paper: ”Bacillus subtilis Biofilms in the Presence of Chlorhexidine – a Computational Approach to Morphology and Growth Kinetics Analysis”

 ## Data
 The raw images are found in the the "DATASET" folder.